-The waveforms can have sizes of up to 64 KS (65536 samples), the non-volatile memory, with its total size of 512 KW (= 524288 words of 16 bits = 1 MB), provides a space for 508 KS (= 520192 samples) of waveform data.
+Each waveform can have a size of up to 64 KS (65536 samples), the non-volatile memory, with its total size of 512 KW (= 524288 words of 16 bits = 1 MB), provides a space for 508 KS (= 520192 samples) of waveform data.
 This means that up to 7 waveforms with the maximum size of 64 KS can be stored simultaneously.
 The remaining 4 KW (8 KB) of the non-volatile memory are used to store the waveform and the measurement parameters as well as the system settings.

-The USB interface can be used to upgrade the firmware.
+The USB interface can be used to remotely control the device and to manage the waveforms.
 Further, a hardcopy utility is available that copies the current display contents via USB to a bitmap file at the host computer.
+The USB interface can also be used to upgrade the firmware.
 For a detailed description, see the section "Software Utilities").